Market Research: An Even Greater Need In Farm & Ranch Today

 - The market will continue to become more global influencing where food is produced, distributed, and consumed.

 - Government policies and regulations will influence product/technology introduction, rules of commerce, producer strategies, and more.

 - Major mergers across the value chain will alter business relationships, product/service/technology offers, approaches to market, pricing, technology innovations and commercialization, and more.

 - Changes in the farmer/producer/rancher population will alter: who makes decisions, how decisions are made, how information is accessed, the nature of the supplier-customer relationship, willingness to try new products/services/technologies/approaches and more.

 - Increasing technology development and use will influence: product and service demand, communication approaches, information access, how food is produced, decision making processes, and more.

 The strategic implications from these driving forces are significant.
 Further, questions from these driving forces are numerous.
-Categorically, there is a tremendous need to understand the following across the agribusiness value chain and by industry participants to support effective decision making:
+Categorically, there is a tremendous need to understand the following across the farm & ranch value chain and by industry participants to support effective decision making:

 - Current and future market size and trending.

 - Perceptions of market dynamics and current business strategies/approaches in the market.